 Now for the important bit; the Pinning.
 To pin something to your board, simply hover over your selected image and the Pin It button will appear.
 When you click the Pin It button, you’ll get to choose which board you want to add your pin to; this is a feature that becomes much more useful the more boards you have to pick from!

 And there you have it, you’ve pinned your first pin on Pinterest.
-We can definitely say that from now on, the way you collect and gather your interior ideas and inspirations will never be the same again.
+The way you collect and gather your interior ideas and inspirations will never be the same again!
 And as you discover more pins and ideas, your boards will really begin to grow and truly flourish.

 Here’s a quick snap of our recent board “Danetti Inspired By: Pantone Colour of the Year 2016” where we took inspiration from, you guessed it, the Pantone colour choice for 2016, which was Rose Quartz and Serenity:

 You’ll notice that we have a whole range of pins here, not just furniture.
-It’s the shapes, colours and textures of the imagery combined that really helps bring a board together and come to life, so make sure you really look around to find pins that will give your board a truly stylish flare.
+It’s the shapes, colours and textures of the imagery combined that really helps bring a board together.
+Make sure you really look around to find pins that will give your board a truly stylish flair.

-Now you’ve learnt the basics, here’s our Top Tips for using Pinterest for home deco inspiration:
+Now you’ve learnt the basics, here are our Top Tips for using Pinterest for home decor inspiration:

 - Upload Your Own Images.
 Uploading imagery of existing furniture in your home is a great way to see how it will look alongside newer pieces and colours that you want to add to the scheme.
 Simply upload the image to your chosen board to see how well it works with the newer colours and pieces you wish to add to your space.

 - The Pin it button.
 The Pin it button allows you to take inspiration from literally all over the web.
-This small but powerful button sits in the top right corner of your browser window and allows you to pin images from other websites outside of the Pinterest platform.
+This small but powerful button sits in the top right corner of your browser window, letting you to pin images from other websites outside of the Pinterest platform.
 Just hover over the image you want to pin, click ‘pin it’ and choose the appropriate board.
-This is great when you are browsing a particular brand or company you know you are already interested in, as it allows you to add their products to your board to see how it looks alongside other pieces.
+This is great when you are browsing a particular brand or company you know you are already interested in, as you can add their products to your board to see how it looks alongside other pieces.
 Or you can simply just pin the image to save it for future reference.

 - Stay focused.
 There are millions of images on Pinterest, so it is very easy to start off looking for an Eames Dining Chair and end up pinning photos of cute kittens.
 Although you may stumble across new inspirations along the way, try to stick to what you actually want and keep all of your pins relevant to the board you’re pinning too.

 - Sharing boards with others.
 When creating a board, you can invite others to collaborate with you.
-This means you can share ideas by pinning pieces you find along the way, while also being inspired by what your collaborators find too.
+Share ideas by pinning pieces while also being inspired by what your collaborators find too.

 - Take Pinterest on the go.
 Pinterest is also available on mobile, so download the app to get inspiration wherever you are.
 When you log in all of your boards will be available and the world of pinning will again be at your fingertips!